-The print collection of the CYA Library is searchable through the online catalog.
-Users are allowed to log in to the catalog using their username/password, view their circulation history, place holds and create bibliographic lists.
-Students are always welcome for a tutorial on how to use the catalog and find materials in the library.
+The print collection of the CYA Library can be searched via the online catalog.
+Users are allowed to log in to the catalog using their username/password and can then view their circulation history, place holds, and create bibliographic lists.
+Students are always welcome to request a tutorial on how to use the catalog and find materials in the library.
 An online manual is also available here.

 CYA Library Subject Guides

-A tool that provides research assistance to CYA students.
-It consists of guides compiled by the librarian to help CYA students find some of the most useful resources on their subject.
-The resources come either from the Library collections or from the Internet.
+This tool provides research assistance to CYA students.
+It consists of guides compiled by the librarian to help CYA students find some of the most useful resources on their subjects.
+The resources come either from the library collections or from the Internet.

-If students need to make further research on a topic, the librarian helps them access other academic and special libraries throughout Athens.
+For help with further research on a topic, our librarian can assist you with access to other academic and specialist libraries throughout Athens.